pingcap/docs-cn/temporary-tables.md

 - Reading historical data using the `tidb_snapshot` system variable.

-## TiDB ecosystem tool support
+## TiDB migration tool support

-Local temporary tables are not exported, backed up or replicated by TiDB ecosystem tools, because these tables are visible only to the current session.
+Local temporary tables are not exported, backed up or replicated by TiDB migration tools, because these tables are visible only to the current session.

-Global temporary tables are exported, backed up, and replicated by TiDB ecosystem tools, because the table definition is globally visible.
+Global temporary tables are exported, backed up, and replicated by TiDB migration tools, because the table definition is globally visible.
 Note that the data on the tables are not exported.

 > **Note:**
 >